This post may contain affiliate links. Please read our disclosure policy.

-- Less mess.
-When you cook bacon in the oven all the grease is contained to the foil covered pan below.
+- Less mess – When you cook bacon in the oven all the grease is contained in the foil-covered pan below.
 Just wrap up the foil and toss it.

-- It’s crispy and evenly cooked!
-When you fry bacon in a skillet it cooks in the grease.
-As it cools, it drains off some of the grease but most of it absorbs back into the bacon.
-Some pieces end up a little fatty while some end up too crispy.
-Bacon cooked in the oven is all cooked the same, with each piece nice and crispy and not soggy or super greasy.
+- Evenly cooked crispy bacon – Bacon cooked in the oven is all cooked the same, with each piece nice and crispy and not soggy or super greasy.

-- It’s quick and easy, and totally hands off.
-Just set up your tray, lay out the bacon, and slide it into the oven.
-No constant babysitting while being splattered with grease, but be sure to check it periodically to make sure it doesn’t get too crispy.
+- It’s practically hands off – Just set up your tray, lay out the bacon, and slide it into the oven.
+No constant babysitting while being splattered with grease.

-- You will need a baking sheet with an oven safe cooling rack that fits on top, like this one.
-Cover the bottom baking sheet completely with foil all the way up the sides and set the rack on top.
+- Cover the bottom baking sheet completely with foil all the way up the sides and set the rack on top.

 - Lay bacon pieces on the rack side by side in a single layer.
 Be careful not to overlap because the meat can end up sticking together.

-Once cooked, I love to crumble this bacon into salads, on top of chicken, or for bacon cheeseburgers.
+I love to crumble this bacon onto salads, layer in Hasselback Chicken, or top Grilled Hamburgers.
 There are so many delicious recipes out there just calling for the addition of bacon.
-With this foolproof method to cook bacon in the oven, you will always have some on hand!
+With this foolproof method you will always have some on hand!

 - Bacon Ranch Chicken Pasta Salad